-Consensus rule: [Canopy onward] The coinbase transaction at block height height MUST contain at least one output per funding stream fs active at height, that pays fs.Value(height) zatoshi in the prescribed way to the stream's recipient address represented by fs.AddressList{fs.AddressIndex(height)}.
+Consensus rule: [Canopy onward] In each block with coinbase transaction cb at block height height, for each funding stream fs active at that block height with a recipient identifier given by fs.Recipient(height), cb MUST contain at least one output that pays fs.Value(height) zatoshi in the prescribed way to the address represented by that recipient identifier.

-- The "prescribed way" to pay a transparent P2SH address is to use a standard P2SH script of the form OP_HASH160 fs.RedeemScriptHash(height) OP_EQUAL as the scriptPubKey.
-Here fs.RedeemScriptHash(height) is the standard redeem script hash for the recipient address given by fs.AddressList fs.AddressList fs.AddressList fs.AddressList fs.AddressList gaddresses, or [Bitcoin-P2SH] for other P2SH addresses. - The "prescribed way" to pay a Sapling address is as defined in [ZIP-213], using the post-Heartwood consensus rules specified for Sapling outputs of coinbase transactions in §7.1.2 'Transaction Consensus Rules' on p.
+- The prescribed way to pay a transparent P2SH address is to use a standard P2SH script of the form OP_HASH160 fs.RedeemScriptHash(height) OP_EQUAL as the scriptPubKey.
+Here fs.RedeemScriptHash(height) is the standard redeem script hash for the recipient address for fs.Recipient(height) in Base58Check form. - Standard redeem script hashes are defined in [Bitcoin-Multisig] for P2SH multisig addresses, or [Bitcoin-P2SH] for other P2SH addresses. - The prescribed way to pay a Sapling payment address is defined in [ZIP-213], using the post-Heartwood consensus rules specified for Sapling outputs of coinbase transactions in §7.1.2 'Transaction Consensus Rules' on p.
 91.